CDL executive chairman Kwek Leng Beng moves to sack son Sherman as group CEO over attemped boardroom 'coup'

 SINGAPORE: A family feud at one of Singapore's biggest property companies has escalated into a legal battle, with City Developments Limited (CDL) Executive Chairman Kwek Leng Beng taking his son, group CEO Sherman Kwek, to court over alleged governance lapses and an attempted power grab at the board level.

-In a statement issued on Wednesday (Feb 26), the senior Kwek accused his son and a group of directors, including Philip Lee and Wong Ai Ai, of bypassing CDL's Nomination Committee to push through board changes without proper review.
+In a statement issued on Wednesday (Feb 26), the senior Kwek accused his son and a group of directors, including Mr Philip Lee and Ms Wong Ai Ai, of bypassing CDL's nomination committee to push through board changes without proper review.
 He said court papers were filed on Tuesday to address what he described as an attempted "coup" and to restore corporate integrity.

 The dispute centres on events that began on Jan 28, when an email was sent to the board nominating two new independent directors.
 The timing, on the eve of Chinese New Year, and the rush to approve the appointments raised concerns, said Mr Kwek Leng Beng.